 Texas Credit Card Fraud Laws at a Glance

 |Classification of the Crime||All offenses in this statute are charged as a state jail felony; but charged as a third degree felony if the offense was committed against an elderly person.|

 Note: State laws are constantly changing -- please contact a Texas criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.

-Get a Free Legal Review of Your Texas Credit Card Fraud Case
+Get Legal Help with Your Credit Card Fraud Case in Texas

-If you are convicted of credit or debit card fraud in Texas, you will most likely serve time in prison -- as much as 10 years, depending on the severity of the charges.
-Anytime you're facing the possibility of prison time, it's in your best interests to hire a skilled defense attorney who can assess your options and put up a strategically sound defense on your behalf.
-Get a handle on your case today with a free and confidential case evaluation by a Texas attorney.
+If you're convicted of credit or debit card fraud in Texas, you'll most likely serve time in prison -- as much as 10 years, depending on the severity of the charges.
+Anytime you're facing the possibility of prison time, it's in your best interest to consult with a skilled criminal defense attorney in Texas who can assess your options and put up a strategically sound defense on your behalf.

 Contact a qualified attorney.